Pipedream Integration Guide

 5. Click “Save”

-For each source app you want to sync (Notion, Slack, etc.), you must create custom OAuth clients:
+For each source app you want to sync (Notion, Google Drive, etc.), you must create custom OAuth clients:

 1. Go to Notion Developers